How The Website Design Process Works

 This is done by first developing the home page, followed by a “skeleton” of all interior pages.
 The skeleton serves as the template for the content pages, as it contains the main navigational structure for the site.
 We then take your content and distribute it throughout the site, in the appropriate areas.
 Elements such as the CMS, interactive contact forms, or ecommerce shopping carts are implemented during this phase, as well.

 We now attend to the final details and test your web site.
-We test things such as the functionality of forms or other scripts, as well as testing for compatibility issues between all major browsers, phones and tablets, ensuring that your web site is optimized to be viewed properly in the most recent browser versions.
+We test things such as the functionality of forms or other scripts, as well as testing for compatibility issues between all major browsers, phones and tablets, ensuring that your web site design is optimized to be viewed properly in the most recent browser versions.

-A good web designer is one who is well versed in current standards for web site design and development.
+A good web designer in Myrtle Beach, is one who is well versed in current standards for web site design and development.
 As part of debugging, we check to be sure that all of the code written for your web site validates best with those website design standards.
 This is helpful when checking for issues such as cross-browser compatibility as mentioned above.

 There are a lot of details involved in optimizing your web site for the search engines.
 Far too many to properly explain here, but SEO is probably the most important element for your business.
 You're investing in your future and without proper SEO, you will seldom see an ROI because you need to make sure that people can find it!